davidfrantz/force/docs/source/howto/qai.rst

 Quality bit rendering in QGIS
 """""""""""""""""""""""""""""

-There is a nice QGIS plugin from my colleague [Benjamin Jakimow](https://www.geographie.hu-berlin.de/en/professorships/eol/people/labmembers/benjamin_jakimow), which can visualize quality bits in QGIS *on the fly*.
+There is a nice QGIS plugin from my colleague `Benjamin Jakimow <https://www.geographie.hu-berlin.de/en/professorships/eol/people/labmembers/benjamin_jakimow>`_, which can visualize quality bits in QGIS *on the fly*.
 Quality bit inflating is not necessary anymore!
-The [Bit Flag Renderer plugin](http://plugins.qgis.org/plugins/BitFlagRenderer/) provides a new renderer for QGIS, with which any quality bit product can flexibly be visualized.
+The `Bit Flag Renderer plugin <http://plugins.qgis.org/plugins/BitFlagRenderer/>`_ provides a new renderer for QGIS, with which any quality bit product can flexibly be visualized.
 The plugin includes predefined bit visualization rules for the FORCE QAI bits.
 The default visualization matches the information and colors from the quicklook images described above):